jingma-git/mschol/issues.md

 ./run_anidiff.sh
 ```

 Then you can go to the "result" directory, the amg solver works OK.
-You can find a edge-preserved blurred image iter0.png.
+You can find an edge-preserved blurred image iter0.png.
 But ichol just stuck on dpotrf_(), ichol.h.

 The major changes I've made in ichol.h for debug purpose are:
 1. line 13